← All Work

 Listen to Behavior, Not Hype

-• I analyzed 6,400+ traveler reviews from Google Maps and TripAdvisor across 165 wellness centers
+• I analyzed 6,400+ traveler reviews from Google Maps and TripAdvisor across 165 wellness centers to capture real preference language rather than brand copy

 Solution & Build